-In accordance with the applicable legislation, the Commercial Paper issued under the Programme will not represent, for the investor that acquires them, any present and/or future political rights over the Issuer.
+In accordance with the applicable legislation, the Commercial Paper issued under the Programme carries neither actual nor future political rights over the Issuer.

-The economic and financial rights of the investor associated to the acquisition and holding of the Commercial Paper will be those arising from the conditions of the interest rate, yields and redemption prices with which they are issued, specified in sections 13, 14 and 16 bellow.
+The economic and financial rights of the holder of the Commercial Paper will be those arising from the conditions of the interest rate, yields and redemption prices, specified in sections 13, 14 and 16 bellow.

-The date of disbursement of the Commercial Paper will coincide with its date of issuance, and the effective value of the Commercial Paper will be paid to the Issuer by Banca March (as paying agent), into the account specified by the Issuer on the corresponding date of issuance.
+The payment date of the Commercial Paper will coincide with its date of issuance, and the effective value of the Commercial Paper will be paid to the Issuer by Banca March (as paying agent), into the account specified by the Issuer on the corresponding date of issuance.

-In all cases the Placement Entity will issue a nominative and non-negotiable certificate of acquisition.
-The referred document will provisionally credit the subscription of the Commercial Paper until the appropriate book entry is practiced, which will grant its holder the right to request the relevant legitimacy certificate (certificado de legitimación).
+In all cases the Dealer will issue a nominative and non-negotiable certificate of acquisition.
+The referred document will provisionally credit the subscription of the Commercial Paper until the appropriate electronic book entry is practiced, which will grant its holder the right to request the relevant legitimacy certificate (certificado de legitimación).
 Furthermore, the Issuer will report the disbursement to MARF and Iberclear through the corresponding certificate.